LLNL/b-mpi3/README.md

 MPI used to ship with a C++-style interfaces.
 It turns out that this interface was a very minimal change over the C version, and for good reasons it was dropped.

 The B.MPI3 library was designed to use simultaneously (interleaved) with the standard C interface of MPI.
 In this way, changes to existing code can be made incrementally.
-Mixing the standard C interface with the B.MPI3 is not complicated but requires more knowledge of the library internals than the one provided in this document.

 ## Installation